StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 Because the childhood characters are so justified in their tragedy, the game has a pervasive childlike quality.
 This creates that sense of adorableness that the fan community has picked up on.
 The dark tragedy in the game is part of its identity but does not dominate the titular quality of innocence.
 It is this aesthetic duality of the coexistence without contamination of virtue with stark horror that empowers the game’s more explicit narrative duality concerning the disparity of childhood and adulthood.

+{% asset_img td_a-plague-tale_discs.jpg "The cases for the Xbox One and PlayStation 4 versions of A Plague Tale, standing upright on a wooden tile floor" %}

 For in *A Plague Tale*, the children are fighting to preserve and defend their parents instead of the other way around.
 The story makes Sir Robert and Lady Béatrice De Rune empathetic in a different and complementary way to the way in which their children are empathetic.
 In the story, adult and elderly characters are evil antagonists trying to destroy the innocent children and teenagers; however, the plot rises above a simple exultation of youth by the deliberate redemption of adulthood by the efforts of the oppressed children.
 Out of all the emotional chords played by the game, this is perhaps its most compelling: it bridges the gap between unspoiled childhood and broken adulthood by inviting adult players to forgive themselves and to accompany the children in the justified struggle against corruption.

 In the end, Amicia and her little brother face down the institutional corruption in their diseased world.
 Coronavirus had been breaking news during the hype from the Steam and NVGTR Awards, and the player community has reveled in the coincidence of *A Plague Tale* depicting the effects of an uncontrolled infectious disease.
 This timely coincidence has given *A Plague Tale* the relevance to be for some of us a standard raised in the midst of nearly absolute uncertainty, fluttering above the bloody soil where the powers clash over the right to control the diseased while feeding off the life-force of the honest.

 To keep that standard in perspective, let’s leave it planted upon the heights of the context that makes it so moving by closing with one final comparison: the anonymous medieval English poem entitled The Pearl.
 That poem was actually written in the very same century in which *A Plague Tale* is set.
 It is easy to imagine the young girl who is the subject of The Pearl, believed to be the daughter of the author and viewpoint narrator of that epic poem, as a contemporary of Amicia and Hugo from across the Channel.
 In lamentation of the death of his daughter, perhaps in the very same plague for which A Plague Tale was named, the author of The Pearl engaged in a lengthy lament on the concept of the death of the innocent.
 In one of the major sections, the specific refrain repeated at the end of each stanza reads in Middle English, “The innocent are safe by right.”
 The poem expresses the agonized confusion over the fact that innocent children suffer and die, and the poet’s conclusion resonates well with one of the strongest subjective narrative inferences from A Plague Tale, that though the innocent are vulnerable, though they are forced to suffer and to compromise, that even their camaraderie and friendship can be broken, they will be vindicated.

 Even if we find that we struggle to live up to that beautiful standard, we can uphold the universal aesthetic of innocence and seek to honor it in our interactions with others and with society.
 Come what may for the twenty-first century or for Asobo’s greatly anticipated sequel in the fourteenth, the gaming community is richer for the magnificent depiction of family honor in A Plague Tale: Innocence.